LUTZ BUSINESS INSIGHTS

-Kyle Hofeldt serves as an Audit Director at Lutz with over eight years of assurance and consulting experience.
+Kyle Hofeldt serves as an Audit Director at Lutz with over ten years of assurance and consulting experience.
 He specializes in providing accounting, auditing and consulting services to privately-held companies in various industries including agriculture, service, manufacturing, construction, technology, and transportation.

 AREAS OF FOCUS